UTSCC09/project-bestestc09group/README.md

 **Task:** Describe the contribution of each team member to the project.
 Please provide the full name of each team member (but no student number).

 **Mitravasu Prakash**:
+- GraphQL/Spotify queries
+- UI Elements, such as the Node graph, the track cards, etc.
+- Data visualizations and top tracks/artists
+- Log in/Log out

 **Daniel Chua**:
 - Deployment